jiaweiz9/ComputerArchitectureProject--SimpleCPU/README.md

-# *Computer Architecture and Design* Course Project
+# Description
-A simple MIPS CPU realized five-stage pipeline and bypassing
+A simple MIPS CPU with features:
+1. five-stage pipeline
+2. bypassing